melvinlee/terraform-aws-examples/eks-fargate-lb/README.md

 ## Notes

 - AWS Fargate eliminates the need to manage EC2 instances for your EKS workloads
+- The t3.small node group provides compute capacity for workloads that require EC2 instances
 - This example uses the latest Nginx image; you can modify the version in the kubernetes.tf file
 - Resource requests and limits can be adjusted based on your workload requirements